The Voice of Azerbaijan

 The Voice of Azerbaijan (Səs Azərbaycan) is an Azerbaijani television singing competition created by John de Mol.
 The first season was broadcast on AzTV.
 The show premiered in late 2015 continuing to 2016.
 The rules of the show were based on The Voice of Holland.
-The show will have a reboot for the second season and will premiere on October 8, 2021.
+The show received a reboot for the second season that was scheduled to premiere on October 8, 2021.